GautamBatta73/SidGautam/Versions/Prog_Language/Documentation/readme.md

 <br>

 ### dataType(\<arg\>)
-Returns a string indicating the type of the arg's value.
+The dataType() function is a built-in function that returns a string indicating the type of the arg's value.
 <br>
 This is the best way to check for NULL.